atomone-hub/govgen-validators/TaxiStake.md

 5. Link to your main social accounts
     1. https://twitter.com/TaxiStake

-6. Unique validator key to submit
+6. Unique validator key to submit (from Cosmos Hub):
-    1. See attached gentx.json
+    1. cosmosvaloper199mlc7fr6ll5t54w7tts7f4s0cvnqgc59nmuxf

 7. Region you and/or your validator is based (country)
     1. USA